tayruxin/tp/docs/UserGuide.md

 ![img.png](images/delete-command/BeforeDeleteCommand.png)

 **Step 2:** DSTA will be removed from the list of companies.
-The detail panel will be cleared too.
+The Company Detail Panel will be cleared too.

 ![img.png](images/delete-command/AfterDeleteCommand.png)